abhishekumarptel/Candy-Company-Project/README.md

 # Candy-Company-Project
-This project analyzes business profits for a candy company using Power BI.
-I imported the candy product data from pgAdmin, then cleaned and transformed it in Power BI’s Power Query environment.
-Afterward, I built a series of visualizations to gain insights into product sales, profitability, and inventory.
-The dashboard provides actionable insights to support business decision-making.
-This project showcases the process of data extraction, transformation, and visualization to improve business performance analysis.
+This project focuses on analyzing business profits for a candy company using Power BI.
+I imported candy product data from pgAdmin, cleaned and transformed it in Power BI's Power Query environment.
+Using various charts, slicers, and KPIs, I created an interactive dashboard to provide valuable business insights.
+The dashboard helps visualize product sales, profitability, and inventory management.
+This project demonstrates data extraction, transformation, and dynamic visualization for business decision-making.